HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter6.markdown

 #### ProjectHeader

-The ProjectHeader model is a representation of the TDS Classic project and the code generation settings.
-This model is used within the "Header Transformation File" as configured on the Code Generation settings of your TDS Classic project.
+The ProjectHeader model is a representation of the Sitecore TDS project and the code generation settings.
+This model is used within the "Header Transformation File" as configured on the Code Generation settings of your Sitecore TDS project.

 #### SitecoreItem

-This model is the default representation of the Sitecore item within your TDS Classic project.
+This model is the default representation of the Sitecore item within your Sitecore TDS project.
 It is also the basis for the other two Sitecore models.

 #### SitecoreTemplate

 This model represents a Sitecore template item.
 It has all of the properties of a SitecoreItem model in addition to a list of base template, fields and its path segments.
-If TDS Classic determines that the .item file represents a Sitecore template then this is the type of model that is passed to the T4 template.
+If Sitecore TDS determines that the .item file represents a Sitecore template then this is the type of model that is passed to the T4 template.

 #### SitecoreField